ShreyanshBB007/GameHub-A-Simple-Gaming-Platform/README.md

 - `server.py` - Main Flask application and game server
 - `models.py` - Database models for user management and score tracking
 - `client.py` - Client-side utilities
-- `tic_tac_toe.py` - Tic Tac Toe game implementation
-- `guess_num.py` - Number guessing game implementation
 - `static/` - Static assets (CSS, JavaScript, images)
 - `templates/` - HTML templates for the web interface

-## 🤝 Contributing

-Contributions are welcome!
-Feel free to fork this repository and submit pull requests.

-1. Fork the repository
-2. Create your feature branch: `git checkout -b feature-name`
-3. Commit your changes: `git commit -m 'Add some feature'`
-4. Push to the branch: `git push origin feature-name`
-5. Submit a pull request

-## 📜 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 📧 Contact

-For any questions or feedback, please reach out to [your-email@example.com](mailto:your-email@example.com).